harish24680/MaitreD/README.md

 # MaitreD
-This is to create web page for MaitreD
+This repo is created for MaitreD Calculator